MicrochipTech/fpga-hls-examples/interrup/README.md

 ## Functionality

 The interrupt generator module:
-- Generates an interrupt pulse evin a for loop after every 20 iterations
+- Generates an interrupt pulse in a for loop after every 20 iterations
 - Resets the counter after each interrupt

 ## Usage